cakephp/bakery.cakephp.org/2015/11/05/cakephp_3015_314_2612_276_released.rst

 --------------

 These releases contain fixes for a Remote File Inclusion issue caused by unsafe view template filenames.
-There is also a fix for how older Validation methods handled non-scalar data.
+There is also a fix for to correct older Validation methods handling of non-scalar data.
 We recommend that all users of CakePHP upgrade as soon as they can.
 More detail on both issues will be provided in a few weeks once people have the opportunity to upgrade.
 We'd once again like to thank *Kurita Takashi* for his help in identifying these issues and verifying the fixes.

 Bugfixes in 2.7.6
 -----------------

 * Support for self signed certificates was added to the SmtpTransport.
 * Form input generation for numeric columns in postgres databases was corrected.
-* PaginatorHelper::meta() correctly generates URLs based on named parameters and pagiantion options
+* ``PaginatorHelper::meta()`` correctly generates URLs based on named parameters and pagiantion options
 * Improved API documentation.
-* CakeSocket supports all of the PHP provided SSL context options.
+* ``CakeSocket`` supports all of the PHP provided SSL context options.
 SSL options will need an ``ssl_`` prefix.
-* Memcached client failures when clearing keys are now handled.
+* Memcached client failures during key clearing is now handled.
 * ``FlashComponent::__call()`` now handles the plugin option as documented.
 * Scaffold was updated to use FlashComponent.